 An IDP is an internationally recognised form of identification, and in many cases is a pre-requisite for hiring a car.

 It is compulsory in some European countries to present an IDP, as well as your current Driver's Licence from home, when collecting your hire or lease vehicle, or when pulled over by police.

-However, it is worth keeping in mind that the requirement to hold and International Driving Permit may be a law of a specific country and not necessarily a requirement of a rental car company.
+It is worth noting that the requirement to hold an International Driver’s License may be a law of a specific country and not necessarily a requirement of a rental car company.
 If you are pulled over by police whilst driving in Europe, you may be fined for not holding a valid IDP if that particular country requires foreign drivers to present one.
 (See the comment by Suzanne below.)

 According to the RACV website, failure to hold an International Driving Permit can result in exclusion from your travel insurance policy for a loss caused whilst driving overseas.
 If you plan to drive in Europe without an IDP, I strongly recommend you check the conditions of your travel insurance regarding this.

 Further reading: Are there toll roads in Europe?

 International Driving Permits can be purchased online from your State’s local motoring organisation (in Australia these include RACQ, RACV, NRMA, etc.).
 You will need to complete an online form and upload a scan of the front and back of your current drivers’ licence and a passport-sized photo.

 IDPs cost less than $40 and are valid for 12 months.
 The International Driving Permit will be posted to you once it has been issued.